rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 * It determines features of the RhoElements runtime, including keys that can be intercepted by the application and whether to pre-load modules on startup.
 * The `CaFile` setting applies only to apps built with RMS 4.0 that use the stock browser.

-* Fullscreen mode is currently unavailable for the iOS 7 SDK.
+* Full screen mode is currently unavailable for the iOS 7 SDK.
 For details and other differences, please refer to the [Differences in iOS7](build_ios#differences-building-for-ios7) section in the [Build for iOS](build_ios) doc.

 ###Location on desktops